• Skip to primary navigation

 Is bananas with peanut butter healthy?

-Yes, bananas are packed with fiber, and peanut butter is a great plant-based source of protein and healthy fats.
+Yes, bananas are very healthy and packed with fiber and potassium, and peanut butter is a great plant-based source of protein and healthy fats.

 Should you flatten peanut butter cookies before baking?